-On June 11, 2001, the Company effected a two-for-one stock split through the issuance of a stock dividend of one new share of common stock for each share of common stock held by shareholders of record on June 4, 2001.
 On May 10, 2002, the Company effected a two-for-one stock split through the issuance of a stock dividend of one new share of common stock for each share of common stock held by shareholders of record on May 3, 2002.
 All references to common stock, common shares outstanding, average number of common shares outstanding, stock options, restricted shares and per share amounts in the Consolidated Financial Statements and Notes to Consolidated Financial Statements have been restated to reflect common stock splits and the reverse split on a retroactive basis.